davatorium/rofi/doc/rofi-theme-manpage.markdown

 * Format: `(bold|italic|underline|strikethrough|none)`

-Text style indicates how the text should be displayed.
-None indicates no style should be applied.
+Text style indicates how the highlighted text is emphasised.
+None indicates no emphasis should be applied.

+ * `bold`: make the text thicker then the surrounding text.
+ * `italic`: put the highlighted text in script type (slanted).
+ * `underline`: put a line under the highlighted text.
+ * `strikethrough`: put a line through the highlighted text.
+ * `small caps`: emphasise the text using capitalization.

 ## Line style